Cazzie Russell: Coaching career

 In 1981, he became the head coach for the Lancaster Lightning of the CBA.
 He guided the team to the 1981–82 league championship.
 During the playoffs, with his team depleted by injuries, Russell came out of retirement and played for the Lightning in the final game of the league championship series, played in Lancaster, Pennsylvania.
 Russell was named the CBA Coach of the Year in 1982.
 Russell later coached the Wyoming Wildcatters, Grand Rapids Hoops and Columbus Horizon of the CBA and the Mid-Michigan Great Lakers in the Global Basketball Association.
 He also served as assistant coach of the Atlanta Hawks for two seasons (1988–1990).

+He spent several years as head coach at Centennial High School in Columbus, Ohio, during the mid-1990s before taking the job in Georgia.

 Russell was the head coach of the men's basketball team at the Savannah College of Art and Design for 13 seasons, until the college eliminated the sport in 2009.
-He still remains at the college in an administrative capacity.

 He served as an assistant coach at Armstrong State University until 2017 when it was discontinued.

-He spent several years as head coach at Centennial High School in Columbus, Ohio, during the mid-1990s before taking the job in Georgia.
-He is now the assistant coach of the Flagler College Saints women's basketball team.
+For the 2024-2025 season, Russell served as the special assistant to the head coach for the women's basketball team at Flagler College.
+He had volunteered in the position in the 2019-20 season, and formally joined the coaching staff the following year.

 Military service

-During the 1960s, while with the Knicks, Russell was in the Fighting 69th Regiment of the New York Army National Guard.
+During the 1960s while with the Knicks, Russell served in the Fighting 69th Regiment of the New York Army National Guard.
 He started in the army as a private.
 He participated in army service during the basketball season, including being recalled to active duty during national emergencies.

+Personal life

+Russell moved to Savannah, Georgia in 1996 with his wife Myrna White-Russell, a former dancer with the Alvin Ailey American Dance Theater, who died in 2014.
+In 1989, Russell was ordained as a Baptist Minister.

+In January 1970, Russell was pulled over by police in Ann Arbor, Michigan and a gun put to his head while police were seeking an escaped prisoner.
+The only things Russell actually had in common with the prisoner were that he was African-American and had a moustache.
+Once the policemen realized who he was, he was released.
+When he returned to practice with the Knicks immediately after the incident, his anger got the best of him and could have caused a rift in the team but for the leadership of team captain Willis Reed, whom Russell later called an amazing man when discussing the incident.